Coupa Software (NASDAQ:COUP) Releases FY 2023 Earnings Guidance

+Coupa Software (NASDAQ:COUP – Get Rating) last announced its earnings results on Monday, June 6th.
+The technology company reported $0.08 EPS for the quarter, topping analysts’ consensus estimates of $0.05 by $0.03.
+Coupa Software had a negative return on equity of 17.87% and a negative net margin of 47.72%.
+The company had revenue of $196.37 million for the quarter, compared to analysts’ expectations of $190.69 million.
+During the same period last year, the firm earned ($0.57) EPS.
+Coupa Software’s revenue for the quarter was up 17.6% compared to the same quarter last year.
+On average, equities analysts expect that Coupa Software will post -2.63 earnings per share for the current fiscal year.

-In related news, CAO Maurizio Baratta sold 385 shares of Coupa Software stock in a transaction that occurred on Friday, April 8th.
-The stock was sold at an average price of $104.73, for a total transaction of $40,321.05.
-Following the transaction, the chief accounting officer now owns 3,077 shares in the company, valued at $322,254.21.
-The sale was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, insider Todd R. Ford sold 2,961 shares of the business’s stock in a transaction on Monday, March 21st.
-The stock was sold at an average price of $98.75, for a total value of $292,398.75.
-The disclosure for this sale can be found here.
-Insiders sold a total of 17,266 shares of company stock worth $1,718,614 in the last three months.
-2.20% of the stock is owned by corporate insiders.
+In other Coupa Software news, CAO Maurizio Baratta sold 385 shares of the firm’s stock in a transaction dated Friday, April 8th.
+The shares were sold at an average price of $104.73, for a total value of $40,321.05.
+Following the completion of the sale, the chief accounting officer now owns 3,077 shares of the company’s stock, valued at $322,254.21.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, Director Michelle Brennan purchased 375 shares of the firm’s stock in a transaction dated Wednesday, March 16th.
+The shares were bought at an average cost of $78.65 per share, with a total value of $29,493.75.
+The disclosure for this purchase can be found here.
+In the last ninety days, insiders sold 17,266 shares of company stock valued at $1,718,614.
+2.20% of the stock is owned by insiders.

-Several institutional investors have recently made changes to their positions in COUP.
-Mackenzie Financial Corp lifted its stake in shares of Coupa Software by 41,503.9% in the 1st quarter.
-Mackenzie Financial Corp now owns 1,622,967 shares of the technology company’s stock valued at $164,942,000 after purchasing an additional 1,619,066 shares during the last quarter.
-Durable Capital Partners LP lifted its stake in Coupa Software by 49.6% during the 1st quarter.
-Durable Capital Partners LP now owns 1,263,662 shares of the technology company’s stock worth $128,426,000 after acquiring an additional 419,129 shares in the last quarter.
-Renaissance Technologies LLC lifted its stake in Coupa Software by 46.5% during the 1st quarter.
-Renaissance Technologies LLC now owns 1,128,200 shares of the technology company’s stock worth $114,659,000 after acquiring an additional 358,300 shares in the last quarter.
-William Blair Investment Management LLC purchased a new stake in Coupa Software during the 4th quarter worth about $18,850,000.
-Finally, Vanguard Group Inc. increased its holdings in Coupa Software by 1.2% during the 1st quarter.
-Vanguard Group Inc. now owns 6,810,191 shares of the technology company’s stock worth $692,120,000 after purchasing an additional 77,434 shares during the period.
-95.45% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+Mackenzie Financial Corp raised its position in shares of Coupa Software by 41,503.9% in the first quarter.
+Mackenzie Financial Corp now owns 1,622,967 shares of the technology company’s stock worth $164,942,000 after acquiring an additional 1,619,066 shares during the period.
+Durable Capital Partners LP grew its stake in shares of Coupa Software by 49.6% in the 1st quarter.
+Durable Capital Partners LP now owns 1,263,662 shares of the technology company’s stock valued at $128,426,000 after buying an additional 419,129 shares during the period.
+Renaissance Technologies LLC lifted its holdings in shares of Coupa Software by 46.5% in the 1st quarter.
+Renaissance Technologies LLC now owns 1,128,200 shares of the technology company’s stock worth $114,659,000 after acquiring an additional 358,300 shares during the last quarter.
+William Blair Investment Management LLC acquired a new position in shares of Coupa Software in the 4th quarter worth approximately $18,850,000.
+Finally, Vanguard Group Inc. lifted its holdings in Coupa Software by 1.2% during the 1st quarter.
+Vanguard Group Inc. now owns 6,810,191 shares of the technology company’s stock worth $692,120,000 after buying an additional 77,434 shares in the last quarter.
+95.45% of the stock is currently owned by hedge funds and other institutional investors.

 Coupa Software Company Profile (Get Rating)